PurpleBooth/purplebooth-co-uk-v2/content/post/Given-When-Then.md

 </code>
 </pre>

 Now imagine I change the database table that the users are stored in from ratings to reviews.
-All my tests will break, even if my code is correct!
+All my tests will break, even if my code is correct.

 If your tests are tied to your implementation then you're going have all your tests break the moment you change that implementation.
 What we care about is the behavior, not how we have implemented it.
-To put it another way: We care that we *can* create a rating, not *how* we create a rating.
+To put it another way: We care that we _can_ create a rating, not _how_ we create a rating.

 <pre class="code">
 <code class="gherkin">